chananddata/chananddata/README.md

 </p>

-Programming lanuages that I am familiar with
+Programming lanuages that I am familiar with 💻
-- Python
+- Python 🐍
-- SQL
+- SQL 📅
-- R
+- R 📊
-- JAVA
+- JAVA 🖱️

 ### What else do I get up to? (besides my degree) 👀

-- 🌱 I’m currently working towards expanding my knowledge on the industry by keeping up to date with the latest tech news from:
+- 🌱 I’m always working towards expanding my knowledge on the industry by keeping up to date with the latest tech news from:

 [Medium ]( https://medium.com/), [The Verge](https://www.theverge.com/) & [Technology | The Guardian](https://www.theguardian.com/uk/technology)